Level 3 : Working with Photographs

 Intro

 I'm sure you've seen photos of tall buildings and noticed the walls lean in at the top.
 This is a common effect that happens when you take photos and although the photo records the perspective, it's not always a desirable look.
 Photoshop allows you to correct this quite easily.
-You can also distort the image in other ways and I'll show you the common methods.
+You can also distort the image in other ways and I'll show you the common methods in this tutorial.

 Perspective